yashksaini-coder/sample-codechatter/CONTRIBUTING.md

 - **How it could be implemented**.

 ## Improving the UI/UX & Front-End Design
-If you'd like to contribute to the UI/UX or Front-End design of the **GroqDev** app, feel free to suggest ideas or open an issue [here](https://github.com/yashksaini-coder/GroqDev/issues/new).
+If you'd like to contribute to the UI/UX or Front-End design of the **CodeChatter-v2** app, feel free to suggest ideas or open an issue [here](https://github.com/yashksaini-coder/CodeChatter-v2/issues/new).

 ## Code of Conduct
 Please note that we have a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project, you agree to abide by its terms.

 ---

-Thank you for contributing to **GroqDev**!
+Thank you for contributing to **CodeChatter-v2**!
 We look forward to collaborating with you!